fanart-tv/fanartwiki/docs/General/navigating fanart.tv.md

 Here are just some of the things you can do after joining.

-_#general channel
+!!! info "general channel"
-Open discussion about anything and everything Fanart
+    - Open discussion about anything and everything Fanart

-_#help-requests channel
+!!! info "help-requests channel"
-Ask for help on how to use the site
+    - Ask for help on how to use the site
-Ask questions on how to fix an image
+    - Ask questions on how to fix an image
-Ask where to find image sources
+    - Ask where to find image sources

-_#issues_ channel
+!!! info "issues_ channel"
-Request a refresh of data
+    - Request a refresh of data
-Report a wrong title
+    - Report a wrong title
-Report Duplicate Entries
+    - Report Duplicate Entries

 There are many more specific channels to explore, so join up and have a look for yourself.